Uraniborg: History

 The observatory had a large mural quadrant affixed to a north–south wall, used to measure the altitude of stars as they passed the meridian.
 This, along with many other instruments of the observatory, was depicted and described in detail in Brahe's 1598 book Astronomiae instauratae mechanica.

 A large wall, 75 meters on a side and 5.5 meters high, was planned to surround Uraniborg, but was never built; instead, a high earth mound was constructed.
 That mound has lasted until modern times, being the only remnant of the observatory still in place.
 Uraniborg was located in the very middle, with an extensive parterre garden between the mound walls and the building.
 In addition to being decorative, the gardens also supplied herbs for Brahe's medicinal chemistry experiments.
 The gardens are currently being re-created, using seeds found on-site or identified in Brahe's writings.
 At the gatehouses, Tycho incorporated his printing workshop and the island's prison.

 Extending beyond the walls, Uraniborg's surrounding infrastructure included a system of aquaculture ponds, whose overflow powered a paper mill.
 In 1590 James VI of Scotland gave gold coins to builders and workmen at the paper and corn mills.

 Uraniborg's construction was a unique phenomenon because it occurred at an interesting point in history.
 It not only was one of the last observatories built before the development of the telescope, but it was one of the first observatories to be completely funded by a government entity for the purpose of research.
 Uraniborg was an extremely expensive project and it is estimated that it cost about 1% of the entire state budget during construction.

-Upon losing financial support from Frederick II's successor, Christian IV of Denmark, Brahe abandoned Hven in 1597.
+Upon losing financial support from Frederick II's successor, Christian IV of Denmark, Brahe abandoned Ven in 1597.
 The new king was not a fan of Brahe and due to loss of popularity and funding at court, both astrological sites were destroyed shortly after Brahe's death.
-Stjerneborg was the subject of archaeological excavations during the 1950s, resulting in the restoration of the observatory.
+Stjerneborg was the object of archaeological excavations during the 1950s, resulting in the restoration of the observatory.
 Stjerneborg now houses a multimedia show.